QMTesting/qmtesting.github.io/_posts/2025-05-17-Functional_Testing_Fundamentals.md

 - Focus: Confirms that the new functionality works as expected.
 - Job Role: QA Engineers or Software Testers
 - Example: Verifying a fixed login issue without performing a full regression.

+If you're looking to sharpen your quality assurance instincts, start with the basics—here’s my guide [Know the Fundamentals of Sanity Testing](https://qmstesting.com/Know-the-Fundamentals-of-Sanity-Testing/).

 ### 5. Smoke Testing
 - Purpose: Conducted to check whether the critical functionalities of the application are working.